Meet StreamSets Control Hub

 StreamSets Control HubTM is a central point of control for all of your dataflow pipelines.
 Control Hub allows teams to build and execute large numbers of complex dataflows at scale.

-A DevOps or site reliability engineer adds published pipelines to jobs and then starts the jobs across multiple execution Data Collectors or Edge Data Collectors, running a remote pipeline instance on each execution component.
+A DevOps or site reliability engineer adds published pipelines to jobs and then starts the jobs across multiple execution Data Collectors, running a remote pipeline instance on each execution component.
 Data architects map the related jobs into a single visual topology, and then use the topology to monitor and measure the complete dataflow.
 DevOps engineers create data SLAs (service level agreements) for topologies to define thresholds that the dataflows cannot exceed, ensuring that data is delivered in a timely manner.

 Let’s take a closer look at what data architects, data engineers, and DevOps engineers can accomplish with Control Hub.